-- 36.1 Refuelling is only permitted in the Competitors' designated garages. - 36.2 Fuel may not be added to nor removed from a car after it has left the pit lane to start the first reconnaissance lap(s) permitted under in accordance with Articles 43.2 or 44.137.2 or 38.1 until the end of race signal has been shown in accordance with Article 59.1. - 30.3 Fuel may not be added to nor removed from a car during a sprint qualifying session or a race. - 36.3 No car may be refuelled, nor may fuel be removed from a car, at a rate greater than 0.8 litres per second. - 36.4 The driver may remain in his car throughout refuelling but the engine must be stopped. - 36.5 During all refuelling or fuel handling operations: - a) The relevant personnel must be wearing outer garments which are in compliance with either FIA Standard 8867-2016, FIA Standard 8856-2000 or FIA Standard 8856-2018. - b) An assistant equipped with a suitable fire extinguisher of appropriate capacity must be present and must be wearing outer garments which are in compliance with either FIA Standard 8867-2016, FIA Standard 8856-2000 or FIA Standard 8856-2018. - c) All cars, refuelling equipment and containers must be suitably grounded where necessary. - d) Any powered pumping system used to transfer fuel must be operated by a nonlatching switch or be turned off automatically if the operator leaves. - 30.6 No car is permitted to consume more than 110kg of fuel, from the time at which the signal to start the race is given to the time each car crosses the Line after the end-of-race signal has been given.
-Other than in cases of force majeure (accepted as such by the stewards), any driver exceeding this limit will be disqualified from the race results.
+- 36.1 Refuelling is only permitted in the Competitors' designated garages. - 36.2 Fuel may not be added to nor removed from a car after it has left the pit lane to start the reconnaissance lap(s) permitted in accordance with Articles 43.2 or 44.1 until the end-of-session signal has been shown in accordance with Article 59.1. - 36.3 No car may be refuelled, nor may fuel be removed from a car, at a rate greater than 0.8 litres per second.

+- 36.4 The driver may remain in his car throughout refuelling but the engine must be stopped. - 36.5 During all refuelling or fuel handling operations: - a) The relevant personnel must be wearing outer garments which are in compliance with either FIA Standard 8867-2016, FIA Standard 8856-2000 or FIA Standard 8856-2018. - b) An assistant equipped with a suitable fire extinguisher of appropriate capacity must be present and must be wearing outer garments which are in compliance with either FIA Standard 8867-2016, FIA Standard 8856-2000 or FIA Standard 8856-2018. - c) All cars, refuelling equipment and containers must be suitably grounded where necessary. - d) Any powered pumping system used to transfer fuel must be operated by a nonlatching switch or be turned off automatically if the operator leaves.